Buffett's Berkshire reveals big stakes in Verizon, Chevron

 Berkshire also disclosed a new $499 million stake in the professional services company Marsh & McLennan Cos.

-To make room, Berkshire pared its investments in several companies including Apple Inc, though at approximately $121 billion the iPhone maker remains by far its largest common stock holding.
+To make room, Berkshire reduced its investments in several companies including Apple Inc, though at approximately $121 billion the iPhone maker remains by far its largest common stock holding.

 Verizon shares rose 3.0%, Chevron rose 2.2% and Marsh was unchanged in after-hours trading following Berkshire’s filing.

-Tuesday’s filing signals where Buffett and his portfolio managers Todd Combs and Ted Weschler see value, though Buffett normally handles larger investments.
+Tuesday’s filing signals where Buffett and his portfolio managers Todd Combs and Ted Weschler see value, without saying who bought what.
+Buffett normally handles larger investments such as Verizon and Chevron.

+“They are Buffett-esque investments,” said Steven Check, who invests $1.3 billion at Check Capital Management Inc in Costa Mesa, California, including $300 million in Berkshire.
+“Verizon has a low price-earnings ratio, and while oil prices are recovering the stocks still have a long way to go.”

-It also shows Berkshire is finding ways to deploy its cash hoard, which totaled $145.7 billion as of Sept.
+The filing also shows Berkshire deploying some of its cash hoard, which totaled $145.7 billion as of Sept.
 30.

 Berkshire also invested more in drugmakers Abbvie Inc, Bristol-Myers Squibb Co and Merck & Co while selling a small stake in COVID-19 vaccine maker Pfizer Inc. It also shed mining company Barrick Gold Corp.

-Doug Kass, managing partner of Seabreeze Capital Investment Inc in Palm Beach, Florida, said the Verizon stake “makes sense” for Berkshire, reflecting the phone company’s dividend payouts and prospects for wireless revenue growth.
+Doug Kass, managing partner of Seabreeze Capital Investment Inc in Palm Beach, Florida, said the Verizon investment “makes sense” reflecting the company’s dividend payout and wireless revenue growth prospects.

-The lowered bank stakes may reflect Buffett’s concern about persistent low interest rates, and loan losses related to the coronavirus, Kass added.
+He said the lowered bank stakes may reflect Buffett’s concern about persistent low interest rates, and loan losses related to the coronavirus.

-Berkshire should provide more details on its investments when it releases year-end results and Buffett’s annual shareholder letter on Feb.
+Berkshire is expected to release year-end results and Buffett’s annual shareholder letter on Feb.
 27.

 Reporting by Jonathan Stempel in New York; Additional reporting by April Joyner; Editing by Chris Reese and David Gregorio